-Following receipt of the notifications about the incident from Blackbaud, we launched our own investigation and worked with Blackbaud to identify the individuals whose information may have been involved.
-On December 16, 2020, we determined that the unencrypted Blackbaud backup file contained some of your information.
+Following receipt of the notifications about the incident from Blackbaud, we launched our own investigation and worked with Blackbaud and the Diocese of Honolulu to identify the individuals whose information may have been involved.
+We securely obtained those files from Blackbaud and conducted a thorough review, and on December 23, 2020, we determined that an unencrypted Blackbaud backup file contained some of your information.

-What Information Was Involved
+What Information Was Involved?